crossplane/crossplane/docs/api/crossplaneio/crossplane/storage-crossplane-io-v1alpha1.md

 ## Bucket

-A Bucket is a portable resource claim that may be satisfied by binding to a storage bucket PostgreSQL managed resource such as an AWS S3 bucket or Azure storage container.
+A Bucket is a portable resource claim that may be satisfied by binding to a managed resource such as an AWS S3 bucket or Azure storage container.

 Name | Type | Description